kestra-io/docs/content/docs/expressions/index.md

 ### Functions

-Whereas filters are intended to modify existing content/variables, functions are intended to generate new content.
-Similar to other programming languages, functions are invoked via their name followed by parentheses `function_name()`.
+Whereas filters are intended to transform existing values, functions are intended to generate new values.
+Similar to many programming languages, functions are invoked via their name followed by parentheses `function_name()`.

 ```twig
 {{ max(user.score, highscore) }}